macornwell/wasabi-api/README.md

 # The Wasabi JavaScript API

-This JavaScript library creates the ability to call Wasabi Wallet RPC functions from javascript.
-It also includes command line utilities for calling this API from the CLI.
+This JavaScript library creates the ability to call the [RPC](https://docs.wasabiwallet.io/using-wasabi/RPC.html) functions for the [Wasabi Wallet](https://github.com/zkSNACKs/WalletWasabi/) from javascript.
+This repo also includes command line utilities for calling the api directly from a bash CLI.

+## Note
+This library requires a Wasabi Wallet RPC to be running.
+As of 02/2020, in order to have RPC functionaliity in Wasabi Wallet, one must [build](https://docs.wasabiwallet.io/using-wasabi/BuildSource.html#get-the-requirements) the latest version of Wasabi Wallet.
+[Issue](https://github.com/zkSNACKs/WalletWasabi/issues/3121)

 ## Complete Methods
 - getStatus